8 surprising facts about domestic workers and in-home care

 In light of the ruling, here's a list of 8 things you may not know about home-care workers.

 1. Home health aides and personal care aides are the two fastest growing jobs in the United States.
 The number of these jobs is expected to grow 70 percent between 2010 and 2020, according to forecasts from the Department of Labor.
 The growth has a lot to do with aging Baby Boomers who will need more care-giving in coming years and don’t want to move into nursing homes.
 As the New York Times reports, “six million of the 40 million Americans older than 65 need some form of daily assistance to live outside a nursing home.
 Federal officials estimate that the number will double to 12 million by 2030.”

 2. The median rate a home-care agency charges a family for a licensed home health aide is $19 an hour.
 The median rate charged for a licensed personal care aide is $18 an hour.

 3. The median wage for home health and personal care aides was $9.70 an hour, and $20,170 a year in 2010, according to the Bureau of Labor Statistics.
 About 20 states exempt home care workers from their wage and hour laws.
-A national survey of domestic workers in 2012 found that 23% were paid below the state minimum wage.
-70% were paid less than $13 an hour.
+A national survey of domestic workers in 2012 found that 23 percent were paid below the state minimum wage.
+Seventy percent were paid less than $13 an hour.

 7. Until 1974, federal minimum wage laws excluded an even wider range of domestic workers employed directly by a household—including housekeepers, cooks or gardeners.
 In 1974, Congress extended those laws to cover many domestic service workers, but certain kinds of work within that category were left out, including home care workers who tended to the elderly or disabled.